New York, NY

 Minimally invasive treatment

-For patients who don’t respond to conservative treatment, invasive traditional open back surgery isn’t the only chance for meaningful pain relief.
-Outpatient minimally invasive spine surgery is a treatment option that can be completed in about an hour and doesn’t require the recovery, rehabilitation§ and risk typically associated with traditional open spine operations.
+For patients who don’t respond to conservative treatment, traditional open back surgery isn’t the only chance for meaningful pain relief.
+Outpatient minimally invasive spine surgery at Laser Spine Institute is a safer and effective alternative to open spine surgery and does not require a lengthy recovery.^

-During a minimally invasive procedure, an orthopedic surgeon or neurosurgeon will pinpoint the source of a patient’s discomfort and remove the problem without muscle dissection.
+During a minimally invasive procedure, an orthopedic surgeon or neurosurgeon will pinpoint the source of a patient’s discomfort and address the problem without significant muscle disruption.
 As a result of advances in medical technology, spine surgeons also only require a small incision to access the spine.
-This also reduces the chances of excessive scar tissue formation and infection.
+This also reduces the chances of excessive scar tissue formation and infection.^